element0/snafu/README.md

 - binds existing local and remote sources into one distributed file system
 - creates file paths into data structures inside any file

+[November 2022 - This project has been changed to Laydbug.io.
+Currently a private repo.]

 The sources are represented by **addresses**.

 The addresses are accessed via **server modules**.